-Northeast Iowa Community College (NICC) became a community college in 1988 authorized by the Iowa Board of Education to award the Associate in Arts, Associate in Science and Associate in Applied Science degrees as well as diplomas and certificates.
-Since then, the College has expanded to include centers in Cresco, Dubuque, Manchester, New Hampton, Oelwein and Waukon.
-The purpose of the centers is to bring education and training to the people where they live and to serve as a catalyst for economic development.
+In 1988, the college was authorized by the lowa Board of Education to award the Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as diplomas and certificates.
+The college also changed its name from Northeast lowa Technical Institute to Northeast lowa Community College (NICC).

+The college has since expanded to include centers in Cresco, Dubuque, Manchester, Oelwein and Waukon.
+The purpose of these centers is to bring education and training to students where they live and to serve as a catalyst for economic development.
 In the summer of 2008, the Regional Academy for Math and Science (RAMS) opened in Oelwein.
-Likewise, the Town Clock Center for Professional Development in Dubuque was expanded in 2008 to include a one-stop center with Iowa Workforce Development (IWD) and East Central Intergovernmental Association (ECIA).
+Likewise, the Town Clock Center for Professional Development in Dubuque was expanded in 2008 to include a one-stop center with lowa Workforce Development (IWD) and East Central Intergovernmental Association (ECIA).

-In December of 2007, taxpayers overwhelmingly approved a \$35 million bond levy for NICC.
-In addition to supporting renovation and construction of the industrial technologies buildings on each campus, these funds also supported the Student Center on the Calmar campus, which was completed in spring 2011.
-Similarly, renovations to the health and science labs as well as a new library in Peosta has also been supported by the bond levy and will be complete in summer 2011.
+In December of 2007, taxpayers overwhelmingly passed, by super majority, a \$35 million renovation and construction bond levy for NICC.
+The funds supported construction and renovation of the industrial technologies buildings on each campus and a student center on the Calmar campus, which was completed in spring 2011.

+Similarly, renovations to the health and science labs and a new library on the Peosta campus were funded by the bond levy and completed in the summer 2011.